becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 Extract the SDK into a folder.
 We recommend that you place it in version control with any other third-party libraries/frameworks.

 #### Step 2
 Select the App project in Xcode.
-On the “Info” screen, add both `BecoSDK` and `XCGLogger` to the `Embedded Binaries` section.
+On the “Info” screen, add `BecoSDK` to the `Embedded Binaries` section.

 ![](https://github.com/becoinc/content_images/blob/master/SDK_user_guides/iOS_build_setup_step2-1.png)